jnozzi/cocoadev.com/markdown/AspectCocoaRequirements.md

-**General/AspectCocoaRequirements** -
+**AspectCocoaRequirements** -

 **Supported Pointcuts:**
-*a single or limited set of (yet to be allocated) instances of a class or multiple classes  General/ACInstanceAspect *all instances of a class or multiple classes  General/ACClassAspect
+*a single or limited set of (yet to be allocated) instances of a class or multiple classes  ACInstanceAspect *all instances of a class or multiple classes  ACClassAspect

-General/ACClassScope
+ACClassScope
-*choose between the Class, General/MetaClass, or both.
+*choose between the Class, MetaClass, or both.

-General/ACClassFilter
+ACClassFilter
 *filter classes based on class name
 *filter classes based on common inheritance
 *filter classes based on common protocol
 *filter classes based on responding to some method *filter classes based on if they are part of the Cocoa foundation or application layers

-General/ACMethodScope
+ACMethodScope
 *a single method on the chosen classes (and/or it's superclasses) *multiple methods on the chosen classes (and/or it's superclasses) *all methods on the chosen classes (and/or it's superclasses)

-General/ACMethodFilter
+ACMethodFilter
 *filter methods based on name
 *filter methods based on return type
 *filter methods based on argument types